 - To educate you on the potential pit falls and the best practices to plan for and avoid them

 - To build farmer capacity and community in the Denver Metro Area

-- Other farmers and ranchers who can serve as resources and support as the participants learn together.
+- Develop new networks in the local area with other farmers and ranchers who can serve as support and resources as the class participants learn together.

 The program builds capacity by:

 - Offering business development and management training to farmers and ranchers who are interested in transitioning into new or alternative crops and accessing markets that involve selling their products and services directly to consumers/buyers.

 - Providing an agricultural business planning foundation for new and future farmers and ranchers.

 - A business plan or the framework for a plan, complete with feedback from peers, industry leaders and more experienced farmers.
 The plan helps producers organize their mission and goals and objectives with their production and marketing plans.
 Having a business plan also helps potential lenders understand your business model and expected costs and returns.

 - Opportunities for experiential learning (internships and mentorships with regular contact with experienced farmer-mentors throughout one production season) and possibly internships where they can learn more about direct market farming/ranching through on the job experience.

 - The opportunity to receive Food Safety Training for a Colorado Cottage Food Producers Certificate.